 These alternatives to going to court typically put the people involved in the dispute at the heart of the process.
 They are directly involved in seeking a satisfactory solution.

 This helps them to focus on what they need to settle the dispute.
 This could be, for example, an apology, a handshake, or recognition of harm suffered.

 Don’t forget that, even if you win on every point in court, your neighbour will still be… your neighbour!
 Settling a dispute through mediation or negotiation can help preserve good relations.

 5 – Respecting the law

 By law, you must “consider” alternative means of dispute resolution before going to court.

 “Consider” in this context means you must carefully examine all options that could help settle the dispute without going to court.
 You have to look for a solution that suits the particular situation, and it may be more appropriate than a courtroom trial.

 Did you know…?

-Lawyers and notaries can give you information and advice about the different ways of solving a legal problem.
+Lawyers and notaries can inform and advise you on the different ways to resolve a conflict.